Dr Xilin Xia PhD, FHEA, Turing Fellow

 Research

 Mitigating and adapting to climate change has become one of the most important societal challenges today.
 We are seeing increasingly more extreme weather such as heavy rainfall events in the globe including the UK.
 Such events may cause hazards such as flooding, landslides, debris and failure of earthworks and structures.
-Our work has been focusing on modelling these hazards to manage the risk and increase resilience, which is very important for users such as infrastructure operators and (re)insurance firms.
+Our group has been focusing on modelling these hazards to manage the risk and increase resilience, which is very important for users such as infrastructure operators and (re)insurance firms.
+Our current research interests include:

 Robust computational methods for water-related natural hazards